 It’s important to diversify your portfolio.
 And we don’t mean just having diversification within a given investment portfolio; you should have diversity across all of your assets.
-Depending on your risk preferences and personal objectives, that might mean you have property, angel investing, passive income, crypto… Yup, we said it.
-Cryptocurrency.
+Depending on your risk preferences and personal objectives, that might mean you have property, angel investing, passive income, and even crypto.

 There’s no getting around the fact that crypto is becoming an increasingly popular security.
 Some cryptocurrencies, such as bitcoin, are becoming more structured and more popular.

-Bitcoin is the most usable and widely accepted cryptocurrency, but its primary use cases are still uncertain.
-We aren’t suggesting you should definitely buy bitcoin, but if you decide you want it, here are a few things we suggest you do to manage it in your personal portfolio:
+Bitcoin is the most usable and widely-accepted cryptocurrency, but its primary use cases are still uncertain.
+If you decide to invest in Bitcoin, here are a few things we suggest you do to manage it in your personal portfolio:

 When an asset doesn’t have a history of being a reliable store of value, we have to consider them high-risk.
 A ‘high-risk’ asset doesn’t inherently mean that it will give you a higher return; rather, it means that the chance of your higher return is at the expense of a higher chance of you losing a larger portion of your investment.